SixtantIO/hum/README.md

   - Order book diffs (L2)
   - Trades
-  - Disconnect events, to differentiate between a few seconds spent reconnecting to the exchange and a few seconds with no activity (TODO)
+  - Disconnect events, to differentiate between a few seconds spent reconnecting to the exchange after a network error and a few seconds with no activity

 Quick example (see [example with buffers](#example) for something more complete):